How To Match Ties To Your Suits & Shirts

 If your shirt is a solid color, find a tie with the same color in the background.
 Ideally, avoid wearing a solid tie against a solid shirt.
 A patterned tie will introduce variety and make your suit and shirt combination look more interesting.

-For example, if you wearing a light blue shirt and want to match it with a striped tie, pick a tie where the less dominant stripe is similar to that light blue.
+For example, if you are wearing a light blue shirt and want to match it with a striped tie, pick a tie where the less dominant stripe is similar to that light blue.
 This is one of the simplest ways to pair a tie with a solid shirt, and will ensure that you look dapper.

 Smaller scale shirt with a larger patterned tie